Let’s talk about email marketing for bloggers.

 - Opt-out requests must be honored within 10 business days

 - Organizations must maintain a list of people who have unsubscribed

 Here are ten simple rules that can ensure your emails stay out of the spam folder and comply with the CAN-SPAM regulations:

 - Use real, active email accounts for your From, To, and Reply-to addresses

 - NEVER purchase a list of email addresses

-- Consider using a double opt-in sign up (these top email marketing tools require it)
+- Consider using a double opt-in sign-up (these top email marketing services require it)

 - Use a reputable email service provider (like ConvertKit)